sopu175/Button-Hover-Effects-Elementor-Addons/README.md

-#Button Hover Effects Elementor Addons
+# Button Hover Effects Elementor Addons

-###Description
+## Description

 Add creative button hover effects to Elementor page builder.
-Easily customize button name and effects with intuitive interface..
+Easily customize button names and effects with an intuitive interface.

-# Installation
+## Installation

 This section describes how to install the plugin and get it working.